-On January 1, 2012, the State of California enacted the California Transparency in Supply Chains Act of 2010 (SB 657).
-This law requires retailers and manufacturers doing business in California to disclose efforts to eradicate slavery and human trafficking from its direct supply chain.
+On January 1, 2012, the State of California passed the California Transparency in Supply Chains Act of 2010 (SB 657).
+This law requires companies doing business in California to disclose their efforts to eliminate slavery and human trafficking from their supply chains.

-We fully recognize our responsibility to operate at high ethical standards and ensuring that there is no modern slavery or human trafficking in our supply chain.
-In support of our legal obligation we disclose our efforts to eradicate slavery and human trafficking.
+We fully understand our responsibility to maintain high ethical standards and ensure that there is no modern slavery or human trafficking in our supply chain.
+In accordance with our legal obligation, we disclose our efforts to eradicate slavery and human trafficking.

-- We require our product supply chains to evaluate and address risks of human trafficking and slavery.
+- We require our product supply chains to assess and address the risks of human trafficking and slavery.

-- Audits are utilized by our third-party audit partners.
-The third party conduct audits of suppliers to evaluate supplier compliance with company standards for trafficking and slavery in supply chains.
+- Third-party audits are conducted by our audit partners to evaluate supplier compliance with our company standards for trafficking and slavery in supply chains.

-- We require the direct suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
+- We require our direct suppliers to certify that the materials used in the production of our products comply with the laws regarding slavery and human trafficking in the countries in which they are doing business.